Search: 1186 results

 and gave unto thee the household of thy lord, and the wives of thy lord, into thy bosom, and gave unto thee the house of Israel and Judah.
 And, if this had been too little, I could have further given thee more and more of such things.

-As for me, how could I get rid of my shame and disgrace?
-And you, you will be considered one of the fools in Israel.
-So now, just speak to the king [about taking me as your wife], for he will not withhold me from you.”
+How could I ever be rid of my humiliation?
+And you would be considered one of the fools in Israel!
+Just speak to the king, for he will not withhold me from you."

 Your servant has two sons.
 When the two of them got into a fight in the field, there was no one present who could intervene.
 One of them struck the other and killed him.

-He added, “If only someone would appoint me judge in the land.
-Then anyone who had a grievance or dispute could come to me, and I would make sure he received justice.”
+Absalom would then say, "If only they would make me a judge in the land!
+Then everyone who had a judicial complaint could come to me and I would make sure he receives a just settlement."

 Then Absalom and all the men of Israel said, "The advice of Hushai the Arkite sounds better than the advice of Ahithophel."
 Now the Lord had decided to frustrate the sound advice of Ahithophel, so that the Lord could bring disaster on Absalom.